Agent skills are becoming composable the way npm packages did

 I made a skill that creates skills.
-Then I made allmd to turn the whole universe into a skill.
-Then I noticed the pattern: agent skills are becoming composable units of capability the same way npm packages became composable units of code.
+Then I made allmd to turn the universe into a skill.
+Then I saw the pattern: agent skills are composable units of capability the way npm packages are composable units of code.

 Based on building agent skills, shareful.ai, and allmd in early 2026.